-NFR 2C1
+IPCC 2C1 NFR 2C1

 Three plants producing iron and steel are included in the Norwegian inventory, one of these report only emission figures for particles.
-CO_2 emissions are registered for two plants which produce, respectively, pig iron and steel.
-In Norway, pig iron is produced from ilmenite, and coal is used as a reducing agent.
-Various components are emitted during the production process.
-For the steel producing plant, process emissions of CO_2 come from the consumption of various types of scrap iron.
+One plant producing titanium dioxide slag also produces pig iron as a by-product.
+All emissions from this plant are registered under 2B5.
+For a steel producing plant, process emissions of CO2 come from the consumption of various types of scrap iron.